sc-ventures/cloudbreak-documentation/docs/blueprints.md

+### Blueprints

-**Cluster blueprints** are your declarative definition of a Hadoop cluster, defining the host groups and which components to install on which host group.
+**Ambari blueprints** are your declarative definition of a Hadoop cluster, defining the host groups and which components to install on which host group.
 Ambari uses them as a base for your clusters.

 You have three options: